Gough’s got it all

 Good for: Easy office attire at reasonable prices

-Opened just a few months ago, this Hong Kong retailer is one we Sassy girls know and love.
+This Hong Kong retailer is one we Sassy girls know and love.
 Marco Visconti makes perfectly wearable pieces that will take you from the office to out on the town in a flash.
-Read our full article about the brand here.

 Good for: Quirky, original buys are Visionaire’s specialty.
 Who would have thought a wooden wine case could be turned into a luxurious jewellery box?!

-An innovative lifestyle store whose star product has to be LED lights by Character, a Finnish design company who use alphabetical letters from infamous logos like H&M, Samsung and McDonalds.
+This super innovative lifestyle store features products and brands from around the globe.
+Its most popular item has to be the LED lights by Character, a Finnish design company that uses alphabetical letters from infamous logos like H&M, Samsung and McDonalds.
 Imagine the ‘Y’ from SONY illuminated and affixed to your living room wall – now that is what we call a feature wall!
-Check out the calico Alphabet bags perfect for a trip to the wet markets; brides will just love the Wedding Series too (shown above right).
+Check out the calico alphabet bags which are perfect for a trip to the wet markets; brides will just love the Wedding Series too.

 Visionaire, G/F, 26 Gough Street, Central, Hong Kong, 2745 6868, www.visionaire.hk